anyscale/madewithml.github.io/_courses/applied-ml-in-production.md

   </div>
 </div>

-> <i class="fas fa-info-circle mr-1"></i> If are are planning to use this as a guide for applying ML in production, be aware that it takes **a lot** of effort (initial, maintenance, adaptation) compared to deploying traditional software.
+> <i class="fas fa-info-circle mr-1"></i> If are are planning to use this as a guide for applying ML in production, be aware that it takes **a lot** of effort (initial, maintenance, iteration) compared to deploying traditional software.
 The use case should demand large scale experimentation where small improvements provide large business impact.

 <hr>